Most influential female fashion designers from Japan are still keeping their work alive! Read further to know who they are!

 - Tae Ashida

-Not only has it set global standards for the rest of the world to benchmark, but it has also developed certain innovative techniques in fashion along with producing a thriving platform for new, out-of-the-box minded designers to take Japanese fashion to newer standards.
+Not only has it set global standards for the rest of the world to benchmark, but it has also developed certain innovative techniques in fashion along with producing a thriving platform for new, out-of-the-box-minded designers to take Japanese fashion to newer standards.

 Honestly, the best part about Japanese fashion is its ability to make it to the streets.
 None of it is fast fashion, but what makes it to the runway also makes its way into some wardrobes.
-Some of the fashion designers brands are really cool.
+Some of the fashion designers’ brands are really cool.

 The Japanese crowd is enthusiastic about upping their fashion sense constantly.
 Maybe that’s why they never go out of style.
 Fashion culture in Japan is quite ahead and fast fashion brands in Japan are moving it even further

 Like anything else in the world, the realm of fashion is also dominated by men.
-In a country like Japan, where sexism is prevalent, where there is no effort to hide it, the success of women is rare.
+In a country like Japan, where sexism is prevalent, and where there is no effort to hide it, the success of women is rare.

-Imagine the kind of determination it must have taken to have repeatedly thrashed every single roadblock in the way to get where these women are.
+Imagine the kind of determination it must have taken to have repeatedly thrashed every single roadblock on the way to get where these women are.
 Some of these fashion designers have been inspired by Japanese culture and adapted the same in their styles.

-I am talking about some of the most influential female fashion designers from Japan who have made space and name for themselves in the world.
+I am talking about some of the most influential female fashion designers from Japan who have made space and a name for themselves in the world.